rigreco/UniDisk/README.md

 4) Use the seme mechanism of step (3) to download a simply routine to making integer operation at one or two Byte and read the relative results;

-5) Due to UniDisk, less the I/O Disk routine in its ROM, is a bare metal, i decide to implement the Floating Point routine by using WOZ original routine, but I was need to write the converter program from WOZ routine to Applesoft routine.
+5) Due to UniDisk, less the I/O Disk routine in its ROM, is a bare metal, I decide to implement the Floating Point routine by using WOZ original routine, but I was need to write the converter program from WOZ routine to Applesoft routine.
 This allow me to execute FP operations;

 6) Use the UniDisk FP operations to execute Graphics calculations.